Go Your Own Way: Lyrics

 Like most tracks on Rumours, the lyrical content of "Go Your Own Way" documents personal strain in relationships between band members.
 Buckingham wrote "Go Your Own Way" as a response to his breakup with fellow Fleetwood Mac vocalist Stevie Nicks, with whom Buckingham had been in a romantic relationship.
 Buckingham noted that he struggled to maintain a professional working relationship with Nicks after she romantically severed ties with him.
 He likened the first line of the song, "loving you isn't the right thing to do", to a start of a conversation with someone, adding that it was about "coming to terms with the fact that I may not be over this person".

-When Nicks heard the song, she demanded that Buckingham remove the line "packing up, shacking up is all you wanna do", but he ultimately kept those lyrics.
+Early versions of the song had an alternate chorus of "You can go your own way/You can roll like thunder" and also lacked the "packing up, shacking up" lyric that appeared on the final recording.
+When Nicks heard the line "packing up, shacking up is all you wanna do", she asked Buckingham to remove it from "Go Your Own Way", but he ultimately kept those lyrics.
 Nicks disputed that she "shacked up" with men while she was still in a relationship with him and said that he concocted that narrative to irritate her.
 "Every time those words would come onstage, I wanted to go over and kill him.
 He knew it, so he really pushed my buttons through that."
-On the lyric, Buckingham commented that "it may be a rather truthful and blunt observation, but that’s the way you write songs."
+Discussing the lyric, Buckingham commented that "it may be a rather truthful and blunt observation, but that’s the way you write songs."
 In a 2022 interview with The New Yorker, Nicks contrasted the lyrics on "Go Your Own Way" with those found on her composition "Dreams"; she called the two "counter songs" and said that they discussed their breakup through different perspectives.